GarrettRector/JChat/README.md

 # Release Dates
-* Full Version was released on May 18th
+* Full Server Version was released on May 18th
 * Full GUI Support expected to be complete by June 28th

 # JChat